ibm-cloud-docs/cephaas/about-fusionaas.md

 :   Establishes secure, encrypted connectivity between the IBM Cloud control plane and your on-premises infrastructure.
 This connection enables remote management and monitoring while keeping your application data within your datacenter.

 Control Plane ROKS
-:   The on-premises Red Hat OpenShift Kubernetes Service (ROKS) control plane that manages your OpenShift clusters.
+:   The on-premises Red Hat OpenShift Kubernetes Service (ROKS) control plane that manages your Red Hat OpenShift clusters.
 It includes ROKS Manager APIs for cluster lifecycle management, Fusion Manager APIs for infrastructure operations, and Prometheus for local monitoring and metrics collection.

 Fusion Base Cluster
-:   The foundational OpenShift cluster that provides core platform services and serves as the management layer for your workload clusters.
+:   The foundational Red Hat OpenShift cluster that provides core platform services and serves as the management layer for your workload clusters.
 This cluster hosts essential services and operators required for the FusionaaS platform.

 Fusion HCI Hardware Layer
 :   IBM-owned and managed hyperconverged infrastructure deployed in your datacenter.
 This layer includes optimized compute servers, integrated storage systems, and networking equipment that provide the physical resources for your OpenShift clusters and workloads.